SeaWorld Abu Dhabi

-SeaWorld Abu Dhabi is a marine life theme park and animal researching, rescue & rehabilitation center that opened on May 23, 2023, on Yas Island in Abu Dhabi, the capital of the United Arab Emirates.
+SeaWorld Abu Dhabi is a marine life theme park and animal research, rescue and rehabilitation center that opened on May 23, 2023, on Yas Island in Abu Dhabi, the capital of the United Arab Emirates.
 It is the first SeaWorld park outside of the United States and the first park without orcas.
 The Abu Dhabi–based company Miral Asset Management is the owner and operator of SeaWorld Abu Dhabi under a license from United Parks & Resorts.

 History

 In 2007, SeaWorld Parks & Entertainment announced a proposed theme park in Dubai, including a manmade island shaped like an Orca hosting Busch Gardens, Aquatica, and SeaWorld.
 The project was soon cancelled due to the 2008 financial crisis.

 On December 13, 2016, SeaWorld Parks & Entertainment announced a new partnership with Miral to bring SeaWorld Abu Dhabi to Yas Island.
 The park would be situated near the Island's other attractions such as Ferrari World.
 SeaWorld licensed the brand to Miral who fully funded the project.
 The $1.2 billion venture with state-owned developer Miral features the world’s largest aquarium and a cylindrical LED screen.
 On October 5, 2020, SeaWorld Parks & Entertainment announced that SeaWorld Abu Dhabi was "64% finished" and would finish construction in 2022.
 By September 2022, it was announced that the park was 90% completed and set to open in 2023.

-In 2023, Miral announced the opening of Yas SeaWorld Research & Rescue marine research, rescue, rehabilitation and return center.
+In 2023, Miral announced the opening of Yas SeaWorld Research and Rescue marine research, rescue, rehabilitation and return center.
 In February 2023, the park received three captive walruses from parks in Canada.
 The park opened on May 23, 2023.